blaylockbk/SynopticPy/docs/index.rst

       :width: 300

 .. note::
-   You can create timeseries of observations from weather stations using my `Station Timeseries Web App <https://blaylockbk.github.io/SynopticPy/web/timeseries.html#>`_.
+   You can create timeseries of observations from weather stations using the `Station Timeseries Web App <https://blaylockbk.github.io/SynopticPy/app/timeseries>`_.
 This is a quick way to use SynopticPy without writing any code yourself.

 SynopticPy is a collection of functions I use to conveniently access data from the Synoptic API and convert the JSON data to a `Pandas DataFrame <https://pandas.pydata.org/docs/>`_.
 This may be helpful to others who are getting started with the Synoptic API and Python.
 The idea is loosely based on the obsolete `MesoPy <https://github.com/mesowx/MesoPy>`_ python wrapper, but returning the data as a Pandas DataFrame instead of a simple dictionary, making the retrieved data more ready-to-use.